Therapy is just one tool in your toolbox:

 Not a great place for social connections, but excellent tools for exploring and practicing whatever it is that can help get you through.

-A free* meditation app with a HUGE (and I mean huge) range of guided meditations, courses and talks.
-The highlight of this app for me is the built-in timer with a range of options to build your own little timer with intervals and bell sounds that suit you, but Insight Timer is built on an absolutely massive user database and has all the adaptability and strength of that resource.
-The app can automatically track your hours and frequency, offers options to track your mood and what’s happening to influence your mood, and allows you to connect with other users, upload your own meditations, and save your favourite teachers and tracks for easy access. he desktop version works well also.
+Insight Timer.
+A free meditation app with a HUGE (and I mean huge) range of guided meditations, courses and talks.
+A highlight of this app is the built-in timer with a range of options to build your own little routine with intervals and bell sounds that suit you, but if you prefer a guided experience try starting with a big-name teacher such as Josh Korda or Tara Brach.

-Sensing Safety: Teachers and therapists will often ask you to imagine a time when you were completely safe.
+My most recommended insight track is Sensing Safety: Teachers and therapists will often ask you to imagine a time when you were completely safe.
 For many reasons this is actually quite a rare thing to be able to bring to mind.
-Kristen Doessel’s less-than-five-minute meditation is a reverse-engineered somatic meditation designed to teach brains that don’t have a go-to safety memory just what safety feels like.
-I can’t recommend this highly enough, and recommend listening to it a LOT when people are beginning to do work around trauma.
+Kristen Doessel’s 4-minute meditation is reverse-engineeed to teach brains that don’t have a go-to safety memory just what safety feels like.
+I can’t recommend this highly enough.

 Ferly is an inclusive and friendly sexual health and pleasure app oriented toward women and designed by a bunch of sexologists, therapists, sex educators, and researchers to deliver actually effective and helpful short programs and TONS of info that is actually, genuinely useful and programs that are user friendly and well designed.
 These include navigating anxiety around sex, sex after trauma, and painful sex.
 A subscription to the app costs money, but at about $50 for a year (that’s a bit less than half a therapy session) it’s likely to be worth the money for many people.